Skip to content

 Nylon (PA6 / PA66)2.0–2.5D0.500–0.625 in.
 (12.7–15.9 mm)Moisture absorption weakens threads over time; inserts strongly recommended for structural fastening

 Polycarbonate (PC)2.0D0.500 in.
-(12.7 mm)Notch-sensitive — chamfer all thread entries to prevent stress cracking
+(12.7 mm)Notch-sensitive, so chamfer all thread entries to prevent stress cracking

 When to Go Deeper vs When to Use Inserts

-If engagement depth exceeds 2.0D and the hole is blind, you're fighting diminishing returns — the last few threads carry almost no load (load distribution is non-linear, with the first 3–5 threads carrying ~80% of the clamp force).
+If engagement depth exceeds 2.0D and the hole is blind, you're fighting diminishing returns.
+The last few threads carry almost no load (load distribution is non-linear, with the first 3–5 threads carrying ~80% of the clamp force).
 At that point, a Helicoil at 1.5D engagement is cheaper, more reliable, and produces a shallower hole.

-Upload CAD for Free DFM Review
+Upload CAD for Quote

 Relief, Runout & Chamfers